DataHighway-DHX/documentation/docs/whitepaper.md

 The Network Server's are referred to as MXC Supernodes if they have purchased a Network ID and belong to the MXC Network.
 Other technologies like Sigfox and NB-IoT can also participate through Network ID based roaming.

-It will be compatible with the latest <a href="https://lora-alliance.org/sites/default/files/2018-04/lorawantm-backend-interfaces-v1.0.pdf" target="_blank" class="pretty-link-colored">LoRaWAN Backend Interface Specification</a>.
+It will be compatible with the latest LoRaWAN Backend Interface Specification <a href="#reference-d7d9a7" class="pretty-link-colored">[d7d9a7]</a>.
 A public API will be exposed that anyone (including but not limited to LoRa Alliance DNS Operators and LoRa Alliance members) may access to allow them to setup and immutably store and retrieve information about roaming network operators (decentralized LPWAN DNS Service), networks (decentralised LPWAN Roaming Service, including purchase price for network ids), users (and their priveleges), organizations, roaming policies (accounting, billing, charging, adjustments), and profiles (routing, service).

 Supernodes implement the MXProtocol and provide a user-interface (UI).
 This UI shall be updated to allow Supernode owners and stakeholders to interact with this API, as shown in these <a href="#Proposed-Roaming-Integration-into-MXProtocol-of-LPWAN-Supernodes" class="pretty-link-colored">proposed changes</a>.

 Other roaming hubs that choose to store their roaming policies and agreements on the DataHighway will be supported in their efforts.
 Alternatively the MXC Foundation gGmbH, Lora Alliance, Sigfox and 3GPP will facilitate the bridge between other centralized and decentralized roaming hubs and the DataHighway.

-Reference: Page 22 of the <a href="https://www.mxc.org/hubfs/WP/MXC_technical_whitepaper.pdf" target="_blank" class="pretty-link-colored">MXC Technical Whitepaper</a>.
+See Page 22 of MXC Technical Paper <a href="#reference-dd4565" class="pretty-link-colored">[dd4565]</a>

 <div class="page-break"></div>

 ## Goals

-Reference: Page 25 of the <a href="https://www.mxc.org/hubfs/WP/MXC_technical_whitepaper.pdf" target="_blank" class="pretty-link-colored">MXC Technical Whitepaper</a>.

 ### Fair Distribution & Decentralisation Model